Presidential hopeful Cory Booker makes several stops in Las Vegas

 Booker, a graduate of Stanford, Yale and Oxford, drew from history, poetry, pop culture and civil rights icons in his attempts to hammer this home to the modest crowds.
 He peppered in a few of his usual talking points on reforming education, immigration and criminal justice.

-News of Trump’s impeachment came just before Booker hit the stage for his final event of the night.
-Booker and several of his fellow challengers are now in the strange position of having to campaign against Trump in their off-hours, while potentially serving as his jurors during office hours.
+■ Impeachment changes the mood: News of Trump’s impeachment came just before Booker hit the stage for his final event.
+Booker and several of his fellow challengers are now in the strange position of having to campaign against Trump in their off-hours while potentially serving as his jurors during office hours.

-The normally upbeat Booker took a somber tone when speaking both on stage and to the news media on impeachment, calling it a “sobering” and “sad” day.
+The normally upbeat Booker took a somber tone when speaking both on stage and to the news media on the impeachment vote, calling it a “sobering” and “sad” day.
 He batted away a question on whether impeachment would affect his campaign, stressing that he swore an oath as a senator and planned to uphold it.

-Nevada Assemblywoman Selena Torres formally endorsed Booker after introducing him at a Latinx roundtable — a week after endorsing former Housing and Urban Development Secretary Julián Castro in the same race.
+■ Dueling endorsements, or dual endorsements: Nevada Assemblywoman Selena Torres formally endorsed Booker after introducing him at a Latino roundtable — a week after endorsing former Housing and Urban Development Secretary Julián Castro in the same race.

 Booker’s campaign confirmed Torres is endorsing both candidates in what appears to be the state’s first “dual endorsement.”